Tucker who? Fox News hosts avoid Carlson’s name after ouster

-The day he was fired, Tucker Carlson was nearly invisible on the Fox News prime-time lineup that he used to dominate.
+NEW YORK (AP) — The day he was fired, Tucker Carlson was nearly invisible on the Fox News prime-time lineup that he used to dominate.

 “We’re not talking about him,” former colleague Sean Hannity said in one of the two very brief mentions of Carlson’s name on Fox News on Monday night.
 In contrast, his ouster was the lead story on ABC, CBS and NBC evening newscasts.